 And then what?
 On March 18, Cisco revealed they were patching their Cisco Webex Meetings software after attackers were allowed to “exploit vulnerabilities by sending a malicious ARF or WRF file to a user through a link or email attachment and persuading the user to open the file on the local system.”
 Successful exploitations could allow those attackers to execute arbitrary code on the affected systems with the admin privileges of the targeted user.
 This occurred just as workers in Latin America started with home office.
 If UCC has a time to shine, then this is it.

-Following the urgent recommendations of the World Health Organization, in order to mitigate the global effects of the coronavirus disease, companies around the world required millions of people to work from home.
+Following the urgent recommendations of the World Health Organization, in order to mitigate the effects of the coronavirus disease, companies around the world asked millions of people to work from home.
 As a result, effective communication immediately came to rely much more heavily on home-based meetings, calls, and video conferences.
-Thankfully, remote working of some form or other has been commonplace in offices for years now, with reports even claiming that two thirds of the global workforce do home office at least once a week.
-Therefore, why is it that when we finally need to rely on unified communication in a moment of crisis, it constantly fails?
+Thankfully, remote working of some form or other has been commonplace in offices for years already, with reports even claiming that two thirds of the global workforce do home office at least once a week.
+Why, then, when we finally need to rely on unified communication in a moment of crisis, does it constantly fail?
 Even if the faulty service was reported only from a minority of providers, those few bad apples are spoiling the whole barrel and shaking the reliability of unified communications and online collaboration solutions.

 There is no doubt about the benefits of unified communications and collaboration (UCC) in times like these.
-Businesses being able to keep the wheels turning while, at the same time, allowing their most important asset –their people– to maintain a safe distance from one another, is one of the core advantages of UCC in the coronavirus crisis.
+Businesses being able to secure effective project and team collaboration while letting their employees maintain a safe distance from one another is one of the core advantages of UCC in the coronavirus crisis.
 Nevertheless, UCC providers must be up to the challenge of offering a reliable, secure and trustworthy platform for their users in order for their solutions to work properly.

 We at ECT are convinced local carriers have the opportunity to offer what no global company can offer at this time: a UCC service tailored to the needs of local markets; one that stores personal data within that same country, and that guarantees service to every user, even if they are all working from home simultaneously.
 And we can prove it by taking a look at our customers’ services: Fully operational and fully available, even now.
 Because, regardless of the reasons for failure, a patchy service is always unreliable and there is no trial period long enough to make up for the man-hours lost during down time.